humanismusic/cloudflare-docs/content/pages/framework-guides/deploy-a-gridsome-site.md

 </div>

 After configuring your site, you can begin your first deploy.
-You should see Cloudflare Pages installing `vuepress`, your project dependencies, and building your site, before deploying it.
+You should see Cloudflare Pages installing `gridsome`, your project dependencies, and building your site, before deploying it.

 {{<Aside type="note">}}